capel82/back2nature/README.md

 **Contact Form** - checked by entering incorrect information ie wrong format emails will show the form is correctly validated.
 If required field not filled, error message will come out to ask to fill the field.

 ### G. Deployment
-As introduced by Code Institute, I have used *Cloud9 IDE* which supports [Github](https://github.com/) and Git repositories as the main platform to develop my website.
+As introduced by Code Institute, I have used *Cloud9 IDE* through AWS website which supports [Github](https://github.com/) and Git repositories as the main platform to develop my website.

 Codes developed in Cloud 9 IDE were committed to Git with a repository created in Github beforehand.

 Then I pushed them to Github through in-built function of Cloud 9 IDE.

-Then I signed into Github account and clicked on the **repository** with the name **‘Capel82/Back2Nature’**
+Then I signed into Github account and clicked on the **repository** with the name **‘Capel82/back2nature’**

 This showed the files, images, readme and assets.

-I then go the settings of Github account page to deploy my website by clicking on the published webpage address on Github Pages.
+I then go the settings of Github account page, scroll to Github Page and select Source as 'Master Branch' and Theme Choose as "Cayman".
+My site is then published as displayed by the link which i can click on to deploy.

 ### H.Credits